Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 If you examine the sample popover, you'll see that the base class provides two events that are fired when the popover is shown and is hidden (`popover_shown` and `popover_hidden`, respectively).

-There is also a `hide` helper method, so that the popover can be closed programmatically.
+There is also a `hide()` helper method, so that the popover can be closed programmatically.

 Unlike dialogs, there is no mechanism to pass data into, or out of, popovers.
 Instead, you should use events.
-To pass data in, you can `$broadcast` to the popover's scope after it is created.
-To pass data or events out, you'd use `this.scope.$emit` from an event handler in your popover's controller.
+To pass data in, you would broadcast to your popover by using `this._myPopover.scope.$broadcast("event_name", data)` before you show it.
+To pass data or events out, you'd use `this.scope.$emit("event_name", data)` from an event handler in your popover's controller.